Read This First

 Prompt 2: Comment on how the notion of an evil force such as Satan and a hostile disposition towards honest doubt can entrap minds within these siloed false ideologies.

-The central claim is this: When the notion of an evil force and a hostile disposition towards honest doubt are combined, they create a powerful mechanism for locking a mind into a false ideology.
+In plain terms: When the notion of an evil force and a hostile disposition towards honest doubt are combined, they create a powerful mechanism for locking a mind into a false ideology.

 Many siloed ideologies include the concept of an evil force, such as Satan, that is seen as actively working against the group’s beliefs and values.